How Treadmills Can Effectively Manage Sarcopenia

 - Difficulty performing everyday physical tasks.

-- Hormonal imbalances, particularly a decline in testosterone, growth hormone, and insulin.
+- Hormonal imbalances, particularly a reduction in levels of testosterone, growth hormone, and insulin.

 - Decreased ability of the body to metabolize protein for energy.